Location Icon Dublin, Ireland

 Adblockers typically operate by targeting specific web components based on HTML DOM selector rules or by matching component URLs.
 Given its prominence, Google Analytics often becomes the primary target for most adblockers.
 This poses a challenge for websites utilizing third-party analytics services, as they cannot readily alter endpoint names to evade these blockers, barring the use of HTTP proxies to reroute requests.

-However, if your analytics approach is in line with GDPR—collecting anonymous traffic data without personal identifiers, then circumventing adblockers isn't a GDPR concern.
-It's important to respect the "Do Not Track" headers, but if data is thoroughly anonymised, one could argue that these headers are inherently honored.
-Completely removing tracking isn't a viable solution either, as malevolent actors could flood a site with "Do Not Track" headers, going unnoticed.
-The optimal solution is to ensure data anonymity and avoid tying user visits to personal data unless they willingly register and accept the associated privacy policy and terms of service.
+However, if your analytics approach is truly GDPR-compliant — collecting only anonymous traffic data without personal identifiers — then circumventing adblockers is less of a legal concern and more of an ethical one.
+It's important to respect privacy signals like Global Privacy Control (GPC), which unlike the deprecated Do Not Track header, carries legal weight.
+That said, if data is thoroughly anonymized with no way to identify individuals, one could argue these signals are inherently honored.
+The optimal solution is to ensure genuine data anonymity and avoid tying user visits to personal data unless they willingly register and accept the associated privacy policy and terms of service.
 This approach is more user-friendly than immediately bombarding visitors with cookie consent prompts.
+Be aware, though, that regulators have begun scrutinizing adblocker circumvention practices — so ensure your anonymization is robust and defensible, not just nominal.

 Bypassing Adblockers with Matomo